 If you are staying anywhere around Colosseum and/or Termini train station, you can easily hop in La Base restaurant.
 The place is open every day until 04:30 AM.
 Address: Via Cavour 274/276.
 Their menu is a mix of typical Italian PIzza as well as steaks and drinks.
 Thanks to its great location, La Base draws many hungry visitors, late night party-goers and theater people.

 Quite close to Vatican city and Castel Sant’Angelo, this tiny cake shop is a heaven on Earth when you get your late night sugar rush.
 The place is famous among locals and tourists for excellent pastries and for being open 24/7.
 Don’t miss your chance and hop in for a late night snack.
 Address: Via Barletta, 27.
+In fact, Roman pastries are so famous, that they should be included in dedicated food tour!

 Getting around Rome at night